 Southernmost Point – Key West is an easy town to walk around.
 The Southernmost Point wasn’t far of a walk and a fun place to stop for a photo!
 It’s a little wet around there so walk carefully.

-Mile 0 – Another cool, random thing in Key West is Mile Marker 0.
-It’s something to see and snap a quick photo of!
+Mile 0 – Another cool thing in Key West is Mile Marker 0 and It’s something to see and snap a quick photo of!
 A photo here is proof that you have made it to the end of the road.

 Key West Butterfly and Nature Conservatory – One thing I didn’t expect to like as much as I did was the Butterfly and Nature Conservatory.
 They have over 50 different types of butterflies flying around you along with beautiful flowers, birds, waterfalls and trees.
-They also have a learning center where you can learn all about the butterflies you just saw.
 This would be great if you’re traveling with kids!

 Walk Around Duval Street – Duval Street is home to shops, restaurants, and bars.
 It leads pretty much anywhere in Key West and fun to walk and pop in and out of shops and explore Key West.

-Walk Around and Explore – Some of my favorite finds from a trip are when I just walk around and explore without an agenda.
-Walk around Old Town Key West and look at the amazing homes, the architecture and cool shops and restaurants you can pop in and out of.
+Walk Around and Explore – Walk around Old Town Key West and look at the amazing homes, the architecture and cool shops and restaurants you can pop in and out of.